KnapsackPro/docs.knapsackpro.com/_posts/2021-03-16-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

 {% endhighlight %}

 Please note you should hide your credentials like the Knapsack Pro API token and don't commit it into your repository.
 You can see [Buildkite secrets documentation](https://buildkite.com/docs/pipelines/secrets).

+## An advanced Buildkite config with Elastic CI Stack for AWS

+When you want to run your big RSpec project on dozen or even hundreds of parallel machines you need powerful resources.
+In such a case, you can follow the [Buildkite tutorial about AWS setup](https://buildkite.com/docs/tutorials/elastic-ci-stack-aws).
+The Elastic CI Stack for AWS gives you a private, autoscaling Buildkite Agent cluster in your own AWS account.

+### AWS Spot Instances can save you money

+AWS offers Spot Instances.
+These machines are cheap but they can be withdrawn by AWS at any time.
+This means that you can run cheap machines for your CI but from time to time the AWS may kill one of your parallel machines.
+Such a scenario can be handled by the Knapsack Pro.
+It remembers the set of test files allocated to the AWS machine that was running the tests.
+When the machine is going to be withdrawn and later on retried by the Buildkite retry feature then the proper test files will be executed as you would expect.

+### Buildkite retry feature

+Buildkite config allows for [automatic retry of your job](https://buildkite.com/docs/pipelines/command-step#automatic-retry-attributes).
+This can be helpful when you use AWS Spot Instances.
+When AWS shuts down your machine during test runtime due to withdrawal then Buildkite can automatically run a new job on a new machine.

+Another use case for the automatic retry is when you have [flaky Ruby tests](/2021/fix-intermittently-failing-ci-builds-flaky-tests-rspec) that sometimes pass green or fail red.
+You can use Buildkite to retry the failing job then.

+My recommendation is to use [rspec-retry gem](https://knapsackpro.com/faq/question/how-to-retry-failed-tests-flaky-tests) first and after that relay on the [Buildkite retry feature](https://buildkite.com/docs/pipelines/command-step#automatic-retry-attributes).
+RSpec-retry gem will retry only failing test cases instead of all test files assigned to the parallel machine.